 One major health concern for Bostonians is that many households are connected to the water supply via lead pipes, which were banned in 1989 due to the toxic metal’s ability to leach into water and harm public health, (namely brain and kidney damage), particularly children.
 In addition, the water system has a hard time handling large rain events, and experiences combined sewer overflows where rainwater and sanitary wastewater (aka poop water to be blunt), mix and discharge into the Charles River, Alewife Brook, or other local waterways to prevent back-up into businesses and homes, or up onto streets.
 These water quality health concerns seem to be enough evidence to act, and green infrastructure seems to be a critical tool for updating the water system.

-First, in Cambridge just north of Boston, the Cambridge Department of Public Works commissioned a private firm to help alleviate the public health threat related to combined sewer overflows and provide a new public amenity while they were at it.
+First, in Cambridge--just across the river north of Boston, the Cambridge Department of Public Works commissioned a private firm to help alleviate the public health threat related to combined sewer overflows and provide a new public amenity while they were at it.
 The Alewife Reservation Stormwater Wetland was the result.
 Developing Cambridge's first hydraulic stormwater model to simulate and design for 10-year storms and reduce discharges of stormwater to the Alewife Brook, the team planted 120,000 native plant species, constructed a pedestrian/cyclist trail around the reserve, and engineered a stormwater wetland that has helped reduce sewer overflows by 84%.
 Read more on the MWH Global and City of Cambridge project here.

 Complementary to constructed stormwater wetlands and retention basins, green roofs provide another effective green infrastructure tool for improving water quality.
 Green roofs – vegetated coverings on buildings as opposed to traditional tile, asphalt, metal roof coverings – combat the impervious quality of urban landscapes.
 Green roof benefits include natural filtration of rainfall and improvement to runoff quality, a reduction in the amount of run-off coming off buildings, improved roof membrane life span, increased biodiversity and wildlife, reduction in the urban heat island effect, and noise abatement for interior spaces.